A symbol of regeneration

 FrancisKnight were appointed by ArtOffice and Medway Council to work with international artist John Newling on the award-winning public art project Chatham Vines.

 Chatham vines was a major commission to install and nurture a vineyard of 32 Pinot Noir vines grown hydroponically in St John’s Church, Chatham.
-Before the vines were removed the grapes were harvested and made into wine, some of which was used in the Easter Sunday Eucharist Service at Rochester Cathedral.
+Grapes were harvested from the vines and made into wine, some of which was used in the Easter Sunday Eucharist Service at Rochester Cathedral.
+On the final day of the project, the community were invited into the church to take a vine home for their gardens or allotments.

 FrancisKnight supported John Newling, providing day to day management of the vines and devising an education programme to accompany the commssion.
 A limited edition hardback artist book documented the award winning installation.